First Light: Jesus and the Kingdom of God

 Education for Ministry (EfM)

-EFM is an education program covering the Old Testament, New Testament, church history and theology.
+EfM is an education program covering the Old Testament, New Testament, church history and theology.
 New Education for Ministry groups start each September, with registration in July.
 The course is limited to 12 people each year.
-The next EFM session begins on Thursday, September 7 and will be held each Thursday until June with the exception of holidays.
+Spaces are still available for the current EfM session, which is held each Thursday until June with the exception of holidays.
+To register for this session, email Roberta Sautter at email@example.com.
 To learn more about Education for Ministry at Grace Cathedral, contact us or download a brochure.